-- (4) Legal Opinion: In a legal opinion, the lead entity's counsel cites applicable law to conclude that the terms and provisions of the agreement are fully authorized under state and local law.
-The opinion shall also state that the agreement provides full legal authority for the consortium to undertake or assist in undertaking housing assistance activities for the HOME program. - (5) Fair Housing: In a statement in the agreement, each consortium member agrees to affirmatively further fair housing. - (6) Term: The consortium's qualification period is specified (the consecutive three Federal Fiscal Year period during which the consortium is to qualify to receive HOME funds), and members are prohibited from withdrawing from the agreement during this period.

-For example, if the agreement is executed in Fiscal Year (FY) 2004 for (FY) 2005 funding, the qualification period is from FY 2005 to FY 2007.
+- (4) Fair Housing: In a statement in the agreement, each consortium member agrees to affirmatively further fair housing. - (5) Term: The consortium's qualification period is specified (the consecutive three Federal Fiscal Year period during which the consortium is to qualify to receive HOME funds), and members are prohibited from withdrawing from the agreement during this period.
+For example, if the agreement is executed in Fiscal Year (FY) 2006 for (FY) 2007 funding, the qualification period is from FY 2007 to FY 2009.
 If one or more urban counties are members of the consortium, the agreement may specify a lesser number of fiscal years in order to coincide with the number of years remaining in an urban county's qualification period.
 If an urban county consortium member fails to re-qualify as an urban county during the qualification period included in the consortium agreement, the consortium agreement terminates with the last fiscal year for which the urban county qualified.
 A new consortium agreement must be executed for the succeeding qualification period.